-- All FOx outputs are activated in case of a 1st watchdog trigger failure (if Config1 or Config2 is selected) or in case of VCC1 over voltage detection (if VCC1_OV_RST is set) - VCC1 is ON or ramping up - VCC2 will be disabled if it was activated before - VCC3 is fixed or ramping as configured in SBC Normal Mode - CAN is "woken" due to a wake event or OFF depending on previous SBC and transceiver mode (see also Chapter 10).
-It is wake capable when it was in CAN Normal-, Receive Only or wake capable mode before SBC Restart Mode - HS Outputs will be disabled if they were activated before - · RO is pulled low during SBC Restart Mode - · SPI communication is ignored by the SBC, i.e. it is not interpreted - The Restart Mode entry is signalled in the SPI register DEV_STAT with the bits DEV_STAT
+- All FOx outputs are activated in case of a 1st watchdog trigger failure (if Config1 or Config2 is selected) or in case of VCC1 over voltage detection (if VCC1_OV_RST is set) - VCC1 is ON or ramping up - VCC2 will be disabled if it was activated before - CAN is "woken" due to a wake event or OFF depending on previous SBC and transceiver mode (see also Chapter 9).
+It is wake capable when it was in CAN Normal-, Receive Only or wake capable mode before SBC Restart Mode - · HS Outputs will be disabled if they were activated before - RO is pulled low during SBC Restart Mode - SPI communication is ignored by the SBC, i.e. it is not interpreted - The Restart Mode entry is signalled in the SPI register DEV_STAT with the bits DEV_STAT